Skip to main content

 Dimension Etisia Calendly

-Migration approach Add a Google Calendar-first reminder layer first Replace or rebuild the scheduling-first workflow
+Migration approach Add reminders to Google Calendar first Replace or rebuild the scheduling-first workflow

 What you keep Your existing calendar and any booking sources that still work Booking links, routing forms, and availability rules stay inside Calendly